sleepy-mistyleaf/ML_FluPRINT/README.md

 # ML_FluPRINT
-Using interpretable machine learning to explore immune responses to flu vaccines
+Evaluating Random Forest and XGBoost Models for Predicting High and Low Responders to Influenza Vaccination

 ## Project Description

-Seasonal influenza remains a major global health challenge despite decades of vaccination efforts.
+Seasonal flu remains a major global health challenge despite decades of vaccination efforts.
 The effectiveness of flu vaccines varies significantly from year to year due to the virus’s high mutation rate, posing a serious threat to vulnerable populations.

 Understanding what contributes to a strong immune response is crucial for improving vaccine design, but traditional immunology studies have been hindered by small sample sizes and limited analytical tools.
 With the emergence of large-scale immunoprofiling datasets like FluPRINT (1), which contains harmonised immune data from over 740 individuals across multiple clinical studies, there is an opportunity to apply ML to uncover predictors of vaccine response.
 These predictors or "biomarkers" can help us understand what drives high response, and apply the insights to improve vaccine design.